andyto1234/EISPAC-Tutorial___Calibrations/README.md

-# Creating a Fit Template for EIS Data
+# Creating a Fit Template for EISPAC

 This repository provides a tutorial on creating a new fit template for EIS (Extreme-ultraviolet Imaging Spectrometer) data, focusing on the Fe XIII 203.83 line, which is a standard line for EIS density diagnostics.